shichao-an/notes/docs/bd/ch1.md

 The speed layer is similar to the batch layer in that it produces views based on data it receives, but has two major differences:

 1. The speed layer only looks at recent data, whereas the batch layer looks at all the data at once.
-2. In order to achieve the smallest latencies possible, the speed layer doesn’t look at all the new data at once.
+2. In order to achieve the smallest latencies possible, the speed layer doesn't look at all the new data at once.
 Instead, it updates the realtime views as it receives new data instead of recomputing the views from scratch like the batch layer does.
 The speed layer does incremental computation instead of the recomputation done in the batch layer.

 The data flow on the speed layer can be formalized with the following equation: